yyggrasil/bookbot/README.md

     book_path = "books/frankenstein.txt"
 ```

-remeber the tab, or it won't work
+remember the tab, or it won't work

 #### Linux